Pylons/colander/docs/basics.rst

 The *description* of a schema node is metadata about a schema node that can be used by higher-level systems.
 By default, it is empty.

+The *widget* of a schema node is a concept used only by higher level systems (such as form systems).
+By default it is ``None``.
+It won't be discussed any further in the Colander documentation; it will instead be explained in the context of the documentation of systems which make use of it.

 The name of a schema node that is introduced as a class-level attribute of a :class:`colander.MappingSchema`,